jeremiahflaga/OLD_StudInfoSys.AspNetMvc4/README.md

 	I also created a generic RepositoryBase class which contains concrete implementations of the methods that are common in all repository classes - defined in Irepository interface

 2. I used StructureMap as my Dependency Injection Container

 3. I used Moq to create mocks in my unit tests

+4. I defined ViewModels and used them in creating or editing entity objects to prevent overposting attacks